Sports and School Physical Exam Q&A

 With sports and school physicals, a medical professional may also check for other things to make sure the patient is ready to proceed with playing a sport or attending a school.

 In a sports physical or a school physical, a medical professional will likely check for the things we mentioned above and other things.
 With a sports physical, the professional will also check the patient’s physical strength, reflexes, and agility, or with a school physical, the professional will check the patient’s level of development.
-This includes things like emotional and social development which are very relevant to school life.
+This includes things like emotional and social development, which are very relevant to school life.

 You should go to primary care for these physicals!
 Primary care can easily provide physical exams like school and sports physicals, and they can see anyone in your family, including your kids.
 Additionally, primary care can provide physicals without the need for an appointment, which is especially convenient if you or your child hasn’t had a physical exam in a while, or if someone needs a physical right away so they can play a sport or attend school.